vighimre87/Team_Profile-Generator/README.md

 # Team_Profile-Generator

+## Description
-It is a simple console app that let you create team profile.
+It is a simple console app that let you create your team profile.
+Made in OOP style and using Test Driven Development approach.